XRPLF/xrpl-dev-portal/content/tutorial-listing-xrp.md

     * If the regular key or signer list are comromised, the exchange can regain control of the cold wallet.
 However, some of a malicious actor's actions cannot easily be undone:

-        * The malicious actor could issue currency in the RCL by using the cold wallet, but that currency should not be valued by anyone (unless the exchange explicitly stated it was also a gateway).
+        * The malicious actor could issue currency in the XRP Ledger by using the cold wallet, but that currency should not be valued by anyone (unless the exchange explicitly stated it was also a gateway).

         * If a malicious actor sets the asfRequireAuth flag for the account, that cannot be unset, although this only relates issuing currency and therefore should not affect an exchange that's not also a gateway.
 Any other settings a malicious actor sets or unsets with a master key can be reverted.